tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <h6>Result of joint clearance test</h6>
 <p>The cut pieces shown below helped me confirm the kerf width of plywood 4mm would be <strong>0.15mm</strong> in order to assemble 2 pieces securely.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/kerf-1.jpg" class="img-fluid w-100"/>
 <p>For acrylic 3mm, the joint of the hexagons with <strong>0.40mm</strong> kerf width was still barely loose (which surprised me a lot since I didn't expect such a big kerf).
 Also, the kerf width of each joint seemed to be inconsistent (I assumed that the laser cutter has different performances at different axes).
-That was why I used a caliper to measure carefully some dimensions, and after doing some annoying maths, the kerf for acrylic 3mm should be somewhere in between of <strong>0.45mm</strong> and <strong>0.5mm.</strong> However, this is not a good practice.
-In case I will go ahead with acrylic for my Final Project, I might need to test it properly again.</p>
+That was why I used a caliper to measure carefully some dimensions, and after doing some annoying maths, the kerf for acrylic 3mm should be somewhere in between of <strong>0.45mm</strong> and <strong>0.5mm.</strong> However, in case I will go ahead with acrylic for my Final Project, I might need to test it properly again.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/kerf-2.jpg" class="img-fluid w-100"/>
 <p>Another thing I noticed after the test was that the surface of the material is also an important factor in making the joint stronger.
 Cardboard is a soft and flexible material, therefore we can squeeze the parts a bit and they can fit together, and so a slightly tight joint doesn't matter.
 Plywood is a rigid material, so we need to be a bit more precise.
 However, the rough surface of plywood can help increase adhesion, which is very helpful in the case of loose joints.
 For acrylic with a smooth surface, the accuracy of kerf width needs to be increased, since the 2 pieces will slide out very easily if the actual kerf is just slightly bigger than the estimated one.</p>
 <p></p>